3ful/treeful/1_ETL/README.md

 * Hardware requirements:
   * especially the GBIF dataset is large and memory intensive with 7 million occurrences.
 You probably need over 8GB RAM to run this.
-  * Copernicus raster files are also large and will need over 30GB disk space.
+  * Copernicus raster files are also large, the VM should have over 100GB disk space.
-* You must create the following credential files in 0_secrets
+* You must create the following credential files in 0_secrets directory
   * copernicus_key.txt
   * copernicus_uid.txt
   * gbif_email.txt